 This free festival hosted at the Boston Harbor Hotel lasts all summer long and features a top-notch selection of music and movies the whole family can enjoy.
 Music ranges from soul to blues to jazz and more, and classic movies are shown each Friday.

-This 4th of July weekend, you’ll see Bruce Marshall’s blues concert and Rocky as the classic family film.
+This 4th of July weekend, you’ll see An Affair to Remember on Friday before.
 Enjoy live waterfront entertainment and al fresco dining at one of the most beautiful hotels in the entire city.